-Variable Name Spaeth Name Normalizations

-lawType LAW varLawArea (8)
+Variable Name Spaeth Name Normalizations lawType LAW varLawArea (8)

-••

-This variable and the next (lawSupp) identify the constitutional provision(s), statute(s), or court rule(s) that the Court considered in the case.
-The difference between the two variables is that lawSupp is coded finely; it identifies the specific law, constitutional provision or rule at issue (e.g., Article I, Section 1; the Federal Election Campaign Act; the Federal Rules of Evidence). lawType is coded more broadly (e.g., constitution, federal statute, court rules).
-Note that a third variable, lawMinor, is reserved for infrequently litigated statutes.
-For those, lawMinor identifies the law at issue.
+This variable and its components (lawSupp and lawMinor) identify the constitutional provision(s), statute(s), or court rule(s) that the Court considered in the case.
+The difference between them is that lawSupp and lawMinor are coded finely; they identify the specific law, constitutional provision or rule at issue (e.g., Article I, Section 1; the Federal Election Campaign Act; the Federal Rules of Evidence). lawType is coded more broadly (e.g., constitution, federal statute, court rules).
+Do not assume that these three legal provisions are ordinally ordered.
+They are not.
+Any one of them can be considered more important to the Court's decision than either of the others.
+And that also applies to the issue and issue area of the case.
+Importance is a matter to be determined by the user's objectives.